 I went to the mall a few days ago with Everett.
-He just chilled in his stroller, snacking on food while I shopped at Forever 21, my for whatever reason, favorite store.
-I bought a new scarf, a few sweaters and a bag.
-(I’ve gotten better at buying things for me and now it’s super simple to do, with no guilt attached).
+He just sat in his stroller, snacking on food while I shopped at Forever 21, my for whatever reason, favorite store.
+I bought a new scarf, a few sweaters, and a surprisingly functional tote backpack.
+(I’ve come a long way since my black Gap jogger days.)

-On our way to leave the doors of the mall, I let him out of the stroller to run around and he must’ve thought he instantly became king.
-He trotted along a few feet away from me, looking over his shoulder to keep a watchful eye on his “mum mum.”
+On our way to leave the doors of the mall, I let him out of the stroller to run around–he must’ve thought he instantly became king.
+He trotted along a few feet away from me, looking over his shoulder to keep a watchful eye on his mama.

-Refusing to stop his fun, we stayed, and I took him on the clear glass elevator to get to the first floor.
-He had a face of astonishment as he watched the world around him go down down down, looking at me and pointing and saying ooooooo!
+Refusing to stop his fun and having time to waste, we stayed, and I took him on the clear glass elevator to get to the first floor.
+He had a face of astonishment as he watched the world around him go down down down, looking at me and pointing and saying, Ooooooo!

-The trays we’d eat off of were red and I can still see the white rice and orange glazed fried chicken clumps.
+I can still see the orange fried chicken clumps, on top of fluffed white rice.
 I can still taste the extra packs of soy sauce we’d douse our meals with, remembering how you’d tear the corner of the plastic packet off with your teeth and still manage to look pretty while doing it.

 The last time I was at that food court, I was being interviewed for a clothing company called Buckle.
-It was the “cool” store during my senior year of high school, the place I bought all my Lucky Brand clothes in attempts of being a cool hippy.
+It was the “cool” store during my senior year of high school, the place I bought all my Lucky Brand clothes in attempts of being a high maintenance hippie.

-My possible future manager, Holly, asked me all these questions and I was confident the whole time that I would get the retail job; I felt I looked the part.
-I just wanted to speak out and say, are we done yet?
+My possible future manager asked me question after question, and in between trying to give the right answers, I just wanted to speak out and say, Are we done yet?
 I’ve got to get home.
-My mother is dying and I have no time to waste.
+My mother is dying and I don’t have time.
 Am I hired or not?

 You were sick at home, and it was only a matter of time at that point, like we were all just waiting for it to happen.

 I never think about those last few weeks.
 I never really think of you being sick.
-It all happened so fast, between your diagnosis and death, it’s like this small time frame in my mind that can easily be swept into the abyss of my brain.
+It all happened so fast, that the small span of time can easily be swept into the back corners of my brain.

 August 1, 2008

-I drove home with Stephanie and her parents, and while in the car, Nana called me to say the cancer had spread to Mom’s spinal cord.
-That’s why she’s been acting mean and confused and upset.
+I drove home with Stephanie and her parents, and while in the car, Nana called me to say the cancer had spread to Mom’s spinal cord and brain.
+That’s why she’s recently been acting mean and confused and upset.

-I hung up the phone, looked out the backseat driver window and water welled in my eyes.
+I hung up the phone, looked out the backseat driver window, and cried quietly.
 Steph’s mom reassured me that this would just be another treatment and that Mom would do great, just as she has been doing.
 I wanted to believe Janice.
 I wanted to believe Mom’s best friend.
+But I couldn’t.

 When I got home, Grandma was waiting for me.
 After I showered and ate some lunch, she took me to the hospital to see Mom and Dad.
-I will never forget getting out of the elevator, turning the corner, and walking into the communal waiting room where Dad and Allison were waiting.
+I will never forget exiting the elevator, turning the corner, and walking into the communal waiting room where Dad and Allison were already waiting.
 Mom’s room was twenty or so feet behind them and her door was open.
-All I could see were her legs, tucked tightly under the light pink hospital blanket.
+All I could see were her legs, tucked tightly under a light pink hospital blanket.

 Just by looking at Daddy’s face, I knew something awful was happening.
 For a split second, before he said anything, I thought she had already died.
 I was so confused, I couldn’t think straight or crooked or in any way shape or form.

 I was so scared and felt like I couldn’t breathe.
-Dad talked me through it, and then sat Allison and I down, explaining to us that the cancer spread to Mom’s brain.
+Dad talked me through it, and then sat Allison and I down, explaining to us that the cancer had spread.
 He told us the treatment options, something involving a box on her head and more needles and radiation and tests.
 And he said he had the option not to treat her any further.